ABOUT THE COLLECTION

-The Gifu Collection is the result of an on-going collaboration between Sebastian Conran’s London design studio and ten specialist artisan makers based within the beautiful natural surroundings of Gifu, Japan.
+The Sebastian Conran Gifu Collection is the result of a unique and ongoing collaboration between Sebastian Conran’s London design studio and 14 traditional makers based in the beautiful, natural surroundings of Gifu, Japan.

-The collection celebrates a rich and diverse craft heritage that dates back 1,300 years, combining traditional Japanese craftsmanship with an original and contemporary international design ethos.
-Inspired by Gifu past and present, the collection spans across lighting, ceramics, stationery and kitchen tools using diverse and distinct fabrication methods.
+The collection celebrates a rich and diverse craft heritage that dates back 1,300 years, combining traditional Japanese techniques with an original and contemporary international design ethos.
+Inspired by Gifu past and present, the collection features hand-glazed ceramics, finger-jointed woods, washi papers and sharpened steel.

 MESSAGE FROM HAJIME FURUTA